MARSFOREVER472/NumerosAleatorios/README.md

 - **_Learn how to use the Math.random and Math.floor functions to create real applications in Javascript._**
 - **_The best-known programming language as Javascript continues to be one of the most powerful and most used languages ​​in the web environment, and in this section we are going to create a real project/application in Javascript where we will be able to generate random numbers from a range determined by the user himself._**
 - **_That is, the same user enters an initial value and a final value and then the application generates random numbers (random numbers) with those values ​​that will be included between that initial and final value that was added by said user._**
+- It is a much simpler application to make but it helps us put all our knowledge into practice using Javascript.

 ### **_Genera números aleatorios en un rango dado (Javascript)._**